 Reminiscences of a Stock Operator is considered one of the most important books on stock trading and is still relevant today.

-8. Best for ETF Investing: The Little Book of Common Sense Investing
+9. The Little Book of Common Sense Investing

 The Little Book of Common Sense Investing is a great book for long-term investors, demonstrating the many advantages of index ETF investing.
 The Little Book of Common Sense Investing by John C. Bogle is a book about how to invest in stocks to minimize risk and maximize returns.